Anshuman-J/Zimbra-/EXPRESSCLUSTER X for Zimbra.md

             nmtui

-   ### 3.3 Zimbra Existing installation:
+   ### 3. Zimbra Existing installation:

   - "In this case Zimbra is installed in default disk and have to move data on the mirror partition".

+ STEPS :-

+ - Firstly stop the zimbra service on server.

+            systemctl stop zimbra

+ - Switch to root user and run the following command.

+            ps aux | grep zimbra

+  - If any of the Zimbra processes are running then use kill command to end the processes.

 NOTE :-
- - The backup file must be available before performing this activity.[this site](
+ - The Zimbra backup data must be available before performing this activity.

- - Once the copy has been successfully done, go to the cluster manager from Machine 3 and start the MD resource i.e. Right click on mirror disk and click on Start
+ - After backup change the zimbra directory name. example :-
+         /opt/zimbraold {New name of the Zimbra directory}

+ - Run the following command to copy the existing Zimbra files to mirror disk location:

+	 rsync -axvzKHS --progress /opt/zimbraold /opt/zimbra

- - Run the bellow command to fix permission for all the files:-- /opt/zimbra/libexec/zmfixperms  -e  -v
+ - Run the bellow command to fix permission for all the files:

+	 /opt/zimbra/libexec/zmfixperms  -e  -v

  - After the copy is successful, start the Zimbra services by running the following command to verify that the copy has been done successfully:

- - Service zimbra start

- - after moving the data from default partition to data partition perform the steps mention in section 6.4 on primary server.
+	 systemctl start zimbra

-### Modify the Hosts file on both server
+### Modify the Hosts file on both server for HA

- - Stop the Zimbra service
+ - Stop the Zimbra service.

  - Bind the hostname with FIP in the hosts file.

+   Example :-

+   Server-1
+   vi /etc/hosts
+   10.0.7.170     demo1.ecxvmcloud.com

+   Server-2
+   vi /etc/hosts
+   10.0.7.170     demo1.ecxvmcloud.com

  - Save the hosts file & exit.

  - Start the Zimbra service & verify the Zimbra.

-  - Install and configure Zimbra mail server on secondary server (ensure Zimbra service is in stop state on primary server) by following the procedure from Section 6.2{xx} to Section 6.4{xx}.
-After the zimbra installation is complete, stop the zimbra service & rename the zimbra directory on secondary server & move the failover group from secondary to primary server.
+ ### Modify the Hosts file on both server for DR

+ - Stop the Zimbra service.

+ - Bind the machine local IP with DDNS name in the hosts file.

-          example :-
+   Example :-

-         /opt/zimbra    {after installation on secondary}
-         /opt/zimbraold {New name of the directory on secondary}
+   Server-1
+   vi /etc/hosts
+   10.0.7.166     demo1.ecxvmcloud.com

+   Server-2
+   vi /etc/hosts
+   10.0.7.167     demo1.ecxvmcloud.com

+ - Save the hosts file & exit.

+ - Start the Zimbra service & verify the Zimbra.

 2. EXPRESSCLUSTER setup
     - Let us consider the following 2 node cluster and try to understand it.